 What an incredibly broad topic “getting rid of infections” is; especially seeing as how we must cover not only bacterial, viral, and fungal infections, but also infection caused protozoa (single-celled “parasites”), like Malaria, and even multicellular parasites like worms.
-It’s important to understand that this article is by no means a comprehensive guide to the topic of infections.
-What we do here is to provide you with a basic understanding of the primary causes of infections, and to direct you toward more comprehensive articles about getting rid of certain types of infection–our article on how to get rid of worms for example, which will lead you to getting rid of particular kinds of worms, like hookworms, tapeworms, roundworms, and pinworms.
+This article is to provide you with a basic understanding of the primary causes of infections, and to direct you toward more comprehensive articles about getting rid of certain types of infection–our article on how to get rid of worms for example, which will lead you to getting rid of particular kinds of worms, like hookworms, tapeworms, roundworms, and pinworms.
+A.s always, check with a medical professional for plans and procedures!